Catallactic/catallactic-site/docs/whitepaper.md

 - crowdsales

-Existing IDO portals are generalistic and do not play well with real worl projects.
-CryptoCommodity Framework provides a foundation to build ICO tools which match launching of real world projects.
-A custom launchpad is build-in in dAppmin.

-Special attention must be paid to compliance.
+Most ICO offerings are capped, placing a ceiling on the amount they wish to raise which is in turn translated into a cap in the number of tokens that will be issued.
+Uncapped ICOs run the risk of token "inflation", with the value of existing tokens being eroded with every new token issuance.
+This effect is similar to the dilution to which equity-holders are subjected to.
+[45]

-#### 4.2.3.
+#### 4.2.2.
 Calculating Investors Profit

 <div style={{textAlign: 'center'}}>
 	<img src="https://gasclick.pe/img/price_estimations_black.svg" width="70%"></img>
 </div>

-#### 4.2.4.
+#### 4.2.3.
 Determining Vesting Schedules

 With the purpose of preventing overflow in the exchanges of tokens purchased during the funding rounds on the TG, a CryptoCommodity has the potential to run vesting schedules on the purchased tokens.
 With or without vesting, there will be a Release Schedule.
 Whereas more knowledge needs to be acquired about the best practices on vesting, the funcionality is provided by the CryptoCommodity Framework.